dmbarbour/glas/docs/GlasApps.md

 Glas applications provide access to a lightweight, hierarchical key-value database that is shared with concurrent and future applications.
 For many use-cases, this database is more convenient than working with the filesystem.
 Proposed API:

 * **db:get:Key** - get value associated with Key.
-Fails if no associated value.
+May fail.
 * **db:put:(k:Key, v:Value)** - set value associated with Key.
+May fail.
 * **db:del:Key** - remove Key from database.
+May fail.

-Keys are bitstrings, and the database is implicitly a radix tree, a dict value.
-It is possible to operate on volumes of the database via shared key prefix, e.g. to take snapshots or clear the database.
-Transactions on the database are atomic, isolated, and durable.
-Consistency is left to the applications.
-Conventions to avoid naming conflicts or carve out application-private spaces are left to the community.
+Keys are bitstrings, and the database is usually a record/dict value.
+Keys should be short, but very large values can be supported via structure sharing with previous versions using stowage.
+In context of the glas command line, this database will be located under GLAS_DATA (environment variable); basic transactions are atomic, isolated, and as durable as the backing filesystem.

-In context of the glas command line, this database is normally represented under GLAS_DATA or `~/.glas`.
-This database cannot reasonably be separated from the content-addressed storage layer, and GLAS_DATA may also contain a persistent memoization cache that mitigates need for persistent state.
+Consistency and security are left to applications.
+For example, a program could track keys updated then perform a consistency check before committing.
+An effects handler could restrict read or write access to certain keys, or rewrite keys to logically chroot the subprogram and mount shared memory regions.

 ### Filesystem